Welcome to Reception!

 Dates for your diary

-Fri 1st March: Whole School Mass – St David’s Day
+Fri 19th April: Whole School Mass – St George’s Day

-Fri 15th March: Whole School Mass – St Patrick’s Day
+Thurs 9th May: Whole School Mass – Ascension Day

 We will update this webpage with news, dates and other information so please check it out regularly.
 If you have any questions feel free to email on: